lezaz/lezaz/_posts/2019-05-17-sustainable-web-thoughts.md

 ## A note to developers

 We can achieve many things if we're just smart with the code we write.
 I realize some of the things above may sound a bit scary at first, but they're really not.
 We just have to put some thought into the code we write instead of jumping in, head-first.
 Be smart, keep learning, keep improving.
 That's all one can do.
+In the meantime, give this some thought: A single pageload on an average site today is more than 5MB.
+Doom 2 was a first-person shooter game released in 1994 and it included a complete 3d engine, complex graphics, maps, scenarios and a whole lot of code.
+Its size was about 3MB.
+Be smart with your code.
+We can do better.

 ## Shameless self-promotion